-If we approach this question (and its higher dimensional analog) from the SFT perspective, the functoriality in \Cref{thm:strong_torsion} implies that a non-strongly-fillable contact manifold with infinite $\PT$ can also serve as a solution.
-Therefore we need obstructions to strong fillings beyond the finiteness of $\PT$.
+If we approach this question (and its higher-dimensional analog) from the SFT perspective, the functoriality in \Cref{thm:strong_torsion} implies that a non-strongly-fillable contact manifold with infinite $\PT$ can also serve as a solution.
+Therefore, we need obstructions to strong fillings beyond the finiteness of $\PT$.
 The obvious direction is upgrading the invariants from RSFT to those from the full SFT, i.e.\ considering curves with all genera.
 The counterpart of $\PT$ in the full SFT is the algebraic torsion $\mathrm{AT}$ in \cite{LW}.
 Although both torsions share the same class of examples of $3$-manifolds with finite torsions, they do not have any obvious direct relation, at least algebraically.
 In fact, they are related by a grid of torsions filtered by both the number of punctures and genera.
-However, finding examples realizing those torsions is a challenging task, as we need to find certain higher genus curves in the contact manifold.
-In \S \ref{s5}, which was contained in an earlier version of \cite{MZ22}, we discuss the higher genera analogs of our hierarchy functors, and the relation between two notions of torsions (see also \cite{Janko22} for a reformulation of our invariants in the language of the original description of SFT by Eliashberg, Givental and Hofer \cite{EGH}).
+However, finding examples realizing those torsions is a challenging task, as we need to find certain higher genus curves in the symplectization of the contact manifold.
+In \S \ref{s5}, which was contained in an earlier version of \cite{MZ22}, we discuss the higher genus analogs of our hierarchy functors, and the relation between two notions of torsions (see also \cite{Janko22} for a reformulation of our invariants in the language of the original description of SFT by Eliashberg, Givental and Hofer \cite{EGH}).
 We will also discuss several variations, in the spirit of Siegel's higher capacities \cite{siegel2019higher}, on invariants coming from counting rational curves with multiple point constraints, as well as more general constraints for our future applications.

-\textbf{Acknowledgements.} A.\ Moreno is supported by the National Science Foundation under Grant No.\ DMS-1926686, by the Sonderforschungsbereich TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics, funded by the DFG (Projektnummer 281071066 – TRR 191), and also by the DFG under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+\textbf{Acknowledgements.}We thank the anonymous referee for their careful reading of the manuscript and their insightful comments that greatly improved our paper.
+A.\ Moreno is supported by the National Science Foundation under Grant No.\ DMS-1926686, by the Sonderforschungsbereich TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics, funded by the DFG (Projektnummer 281071066 – TRR 191), and also by the DFG under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 Z.\ Zhou is supported by the National Key R\&D Program of China under Grant No. 2023YFA1010500, the National Natural Science Foundation of China under Grant No.\ 12288201 and 12231010.

-\section{Algebraic formalism}
+\section{Algebraic Formalism}

-\subsection{$BL_\infty$ algebras}
+\subsection{$BL_\infty$ Algebras}